kriszyp/xstyle/README.md

 New properties can be defined anywhere in a stylesheet, including at the top level (amongst rules), within rules (or nested rules), or even directly in property names.
 At the top level, a new definition makes the definition or property available for use anywhere below the definition.
-Defining within a rule, the new definition is available only within that rule declaration (or nested rules or extending rules) below the definition.
-For example, we could use this property definition in a rule, to have xstyle automatically generate vendor specific properties for the transition property (like -webkit-transition):
+Defined within a rule, the new definition is available only within that rule declaration (or nested rules or extending rules) below the definition.
+For example, we could use this property definition in a rule, to have xstyle automatically generate vendor specific properties for the transition property (including -webkit-transition, -moz-transition, etc.):

 	transition = prefix;
 	.content {
 		transition: color 0.5s;
 	}

-Since property definitions can be directly within a property name, we could inline the definition to more succinctly write the same transition:
+Since property definitions can be used directly within a property name, we could inline the definition to more succinctly write the same transition:

 	.content {